Verto1/Cockapoofacts/readme.md

-# My Small HTML site with Cockapoo fact
+# My Small HTML site with Cockapoo facts

 This is just a quick static html site with some cockapoo facts